morvencao/kube-sidecar-injector/medium-article.md

 ```

 Line 8: `name` - name for the webhook, should be fully qualified.
 Mutiple mutating webhooks are sorted by providing order.
 Line 9: `clientConfig` - describes how to connect to the webhook admission server and the TLS certificate.
-In this case, we specify the `sidecar injector` service.
+In our case, we specify the `sidecar injector` service.
-Line 15: `rules` - specifies what resources and what action the webhook server handles.
-In this case, only intercepts request for creating of pods.
+Line 15: `rules` - specifies what resources and what actions the webhook server handles.
+In our case, only intercepts request for creating of pods.
+Line 20: `namespaceSelector` - `namespaceSelector` decides whether to send admission request the webhook server on an object based on whether the namespace for that object matches the selector.

 Before deploying the `MutatingWebhookConfiguration`, we need to replace the `${CA_BUNDLE}` with apiserver's default `caBundle`.
 Let's write the script `webhook-patch-ca-bundle.sh` to automate this process:
 ```
 #!/bin/bash
 set -o errexit